JOllars/PrivatePublicStuff/RollerDerbyScheduler/README.md

 - Storage location: your browser profile localStorage for the origin used to open `index.html`.
 - To move both app and data to another computer: download the site and export the schedule JSON, then import the JSON on the other computer.
 - Existing v1 and v2 data is migrated automatically.
-- Preferred role is used as a tie-breaker when multiple assignments are valid.
+- Preferred role is a tie-breaker only; break rotation and fairness are prioritized first.
+- Locked assignments are enforced during schedule generation.
 - If a role has a short name, it is shown in official role selection and preferred role dropdown.
 - Generate Demo Officials creates placeholder officials to satisfy role counts where needed.
 - Reset to Default Settings clears matches, officials, and generated schedules, then restores default roles.